Pick your app

 See users in your app

 You can manage users in your app using the $users namespace.
-This namespace is automatically created when you enable it from the Admin tab.
+This namespace is automatically created when you create an app.

 Querying users